-STC’s Ensemble Workshop productions are led by professional directors and actors and offer students the experience of participating in a fully-produced musical or play with sets, costumes, and lighting on either the STC Main Stage or the STC Pollock Stage.
+STC’s School of the Arts Productions are led by professional directors and actors and offer students (ages 7 to 13) the experience of participating in a fully-produced musical or play with sets, costumes, and lighting on either the STC Main Stage or the STC Pollock Stage.
 Students learn warm-up techniques, theatre etiquette, vocal projection, diction, singing, dancing, and acting, as well as collaboration skills as they work together to tell great stories.

 Contact firstname.lastname@example.org or call 916-446-7501 ext.
 116 for more information.

 From the Huffington Post: Kids & Musical Theater: The Off-Stage Impact

 Rehearsals begin March 11th

 Performs May 13, 2020 – May 24, 2020

 Audition appointment times (8 auditions slots per hour):

 Tuesday, February 11th: 3pm – 4pm, 4pm – 5pm, 5pm – 6pm